 And so the pioneers are transformed from exotics into role models, as defined by the Handelsblatt: Companies that have geared their business to sustainable development long before the trend towards the "green economy".
 These pioneers did not first need the pressure from politics and society and proved to be "climate pioneers".

-These include companies such as reconcept, which has been linking new energy projects with investors for over 20 years and has realised more than 230 renewable energy plants with an installed capacity of 370 megawatts during this time.
+Like reconcept, which has been linking new energy projects with investors for over 20 years and has realised more than 230 renewable energy plants with an installed capacity of 370 megawatts during this time.

-Like the Vereinte Energiegenossenschaft eG, which is creating the conditions for a decentralised green energy supply without subsidies.
+Or like the Vereinte Energiegenossenschaft eG, which is creating the conditions for a decentralised green energy supply without subsidies.
 24 efficient combined heat and power plants, three photovoltaic systems, one wind power plant, two LED projects and a separate green electricity tariff are proof of its success.

 Good for the environment - good for the portfolio!